HangfireIO/Hangfire.Documentation/index.rst

    BackgroundJob.Enqueue(() => Console.WriteLine("Hello!"));

-The control is being returned to a caller just after Hangfire serializes the given information and saves it to the *storage*.
+The control is returned to a caller just after Hangfire serializes the given information and saves it to the *storage*.

 Job Storage
 ------------